-Gan Hashlosha National Park – A Great Place to Swim in the Hot Summers
+Gan Hashlosha National Park – the Spot in Hot Summers

 Gan HaShlosha National Park Opening Hours: